 Purchasing a new construction condominium is an exciting prospect for many people.
 However, condominium purchasers are often provided with a large amount of information and requested to make numerous decisions in a short period of time.
 In many instances, potential condominium purchasers are completely unfamiliar with condominium associations altogether.
-While condominium living certainly has many potential benefits, some purchasers may change their mind after reviewing the condominium bylaws or rules.
-Potential purchasers, especially those that have never lived in a condominium before, may have an issue with building restrictions, pet restrictions, potential additional or special assessments, maintenance responsibilities, etc. Realizing that purchasers of new construction condominiums often have a lot on their plate, the Michigan legislature allowed for purchasers of new condominiums to withdraw from a signed purchase agreement, provided that certain requirements are met.
+While condominium living certainly has many potential benefits, some purchasers may change their minds after reviewing the condominium bylaws or rules.
+Potential purchasers, especially those that have never lived in a condominium before, may have an issue with building restrictions, pet restrictions, potential additional or special assessments, maintenance responsibilities, etc. Realizing that purchasers of new construction condominiums often have a lot on their plate, the Michigan legislature allowed for purchasers of new condominiums to withdraw from a signed purchase agreement provided that certain requirements are met.
 Accordingly, purchasers of new construction condominiums should be aware of their ability to withdraw from a signed purchase agreement if they later change their mind.

 9 Business Days to Withdraw from a Signed Purchase Agreement

-MCL 559.184 allows for a purchaser of a new construction condominium to “withdraw from a signed purchase agreement without cause and without penalty before conveyance of the unit and within 9 business days after receipt of the documents required in section 84a.”
+MCL 559.184 allows for a purchaser of a new construction condominium to “withdraw from a signed purchase agreement without cause and without penalty before the conveyance of the unit and within 9 business days after receipt of the documents required in section 84a.”
 MCL 559.184 does not apply to the re-sale of an existing condominium by the original purchaser or to the purchaser of a business condominium unit.
 The withdrawal period is measured in BUSINESS DAYS and not calendar days.
 MCL 559.103(6) defines a business day as “a day of the year excluding a Saturday, Sunday, or legal holiday.”

 What documents must be provided to a potential purchaser under MCL 559.184a?